green-coding-solutions/documentation/content/en/docs/measuring/containerizing-applications.md

 toc: true
 ---

-When orchestrating your application we rely on images either available on [dockerhub](https://hub.docker.com/) or being locally available.
+When orchestrating your application we rely on images either available on [dockerhub](https://hub.docker.com/) or locally.

-This tutorial will walk you through the design process of containerizing a sample Wordpress web application.
+This tutorial will walk you through the design process of containerizing a web application, using Wordpress as an example.

 ## General